plasmicapp/split-content-template/README.md

   - The project ID is in the URL, like: https://studio.plasmic.app/projects/PROJECTID.
   - The public API token can be found by clicking the Code toolbar button.

-4) Next, run the development server: `npm run dev`

-5) Open your browser to see the result.

-6) Press the Deploy with Vercel button to host your app on Vercel.
-Get the public link of your deployment.

-7) [Follow this guide](https://docs.plasmic.app/learn/app-hosting/) to connect the app host in Plasmic studio
+4) [Follow this guide](https://docs.plasmic.app/learn/app-hosting/) to connect the app host in Plasmic studio to the host link from step 1

-8) (Optional) Configure webhooks to re-build Vercel every time you publish from Plasmic.
+5) (Optional) Configure webhooks to re-build Vercel every time you publish from Plasmic.
 Follow [this guide](https://vercel.com/docs/deploy-hooks) to get webhook URL on Vercel, and then add the URL in the Plasmic studio in Publish -> Webhooks.

 You can start editing your project in Plasmic Studio.
 The page auto-updates as you edit the project.

+For local development just run `npm install` to install the dependencies once, and then launch `npm run dev` if you want to start your server locally.

 ## Learn More